Apple iWatch Bezel, Band User Interface

 On March 5, 2013, Apple was granted USPTO patent number 8,390,481 that covers apparatuses that can measure a user’s interaction with the device’s housing.
 An interesting and novel addition to the claim is that the housing is capable of being temporarily deformed by the the user’s touch, the pressure of which will be measured, quantified, and turned into commands.
 This touch technology is a break from the norm where a user’s interaction is typically measured by the electrical characteristics of his finger.

 Apple’s new squeeze-metal technology could enhance the user interfaces for most of its product line from Thunderbolt displays to iPods and iPhones.
 However, such technology would also be extremely useful on a product too diminutive to employ traditional methods for measuring user interaction.
-As rumors swirl of Apple’s development of the iWatch, squeeze-metal technology seems particularly well-suited for what will presumably be the smallest hardware offering in Apple’s line.
+As rumors swirl of Apple’s development of a smartwatch, squeeze-metal technology seems particularly well-suited for use as an iWatch bezel.

 It seems that almost daily a new iWatch rumor hits the presses.
 Lately, there has been much to support these predictions in the form of patent filings, component vendor interview slip-ups, and tales of developers hard at work on the wrist-borne wearable computer.
 Such fodder typically fans the flames of Apple rumor mongers and fanboys eager to peak behind the curtain obscuring the “one more thing” from view.
 Nonetheless, one thing is for sure: there is a lot of interesting new tech about to hit the market … and it may just end up on your wrist in the form of an iWatch.

 Apple iWatch: [Company Website]